BadPharma/Mock4/README.md

-<div align="center">Practive for your upcoming ITIL 4 Foundation.
+<div align="center">Practice for your upcoming ITIL 4 Foundation.
 This test is based of the latest syllabus from AXELOS

 THere are 40 questions in each test